SathvikTSoged096/final_project/README.md

-# Emotion Detection Web Application
+# Final Project: Emotion Detection Application

 A Python-based AI web application that analyzes user-provided text to detect underlying emotions using the **IBM Watson NLP EmotionPredict API** and serves results through a **Flask** web interface.